joshyattridge/Picture_Book_Generator/README.md

 # Children's Book PDF Generator

 This project is a simple PDF children's book generator.
 It allows you to provide a list of text paragraphs and images, and generates a PDF where each page contains one paragraph and one image.
-The generated PDF is formatted to be 8.5x8.5 inches, making it suitable for uploading to Kindle Direct Publishing (KDP).
+The generated PDF is formatted for an 8.5×8.5 inch book at **300 dpi**, making it suitable for uploading to Kindle Direct Publishing (KDP).

 ## Features